MapColonies/vector-tiles-rasterizer/README.md

 ## Build and Run

-On Ubuntu 20.04 Just run the following command after installation of all dependencies
+On Ubuntu 20.04 just run the following command after installation of all dependencies

 # Shell
 ```sh